 Step 6: Test, launch, and iterate

-At this stage, the foundations of your web app design are in place and functional for users.
-The key now is to get your web app to real users who can benefit from it and provide feedback for you to improve it.
+At this stage, the foundations of your web app design are in place.
+The key now is to get it to real users who can benefit from it and provide feedback for improvement.

-Before you launch, you want to run some usability tests.
-Usability testing allows you to see how the user interacts with your product.
-This helps you make sure the design is user-friendly and intuitive, and further validates your design system.
+Before you launch, run usability tests to see how users interact with your product.
+This helps you make sure the design is user-friendly and intuitive, and validates your design system.

 If there are major problems, you’ll be able to make adjustments before launching it.